Long Island Debt Division Attorney

-When going through a divorce, the division of debts and property can be extremely confusing.
+When going through a divorce on Long Island, the division of debts and property can be extremely confusing.
 This is especially true in situations involving significant debt or a high net worth.
 When marital property, personal property, real estate, bank accounts, and large debts are involved, there are several things that need to be sorted out before the divorce can be finalized.

 Let our firm help you reach a favorable arrangement—Call Hedayati Law Group P.C. and our Long Island divorce attorneys today!